Top 23 Scrum Master Interview Questions and Answers

 - Y-axis that displays remaining effort

-- It will be a tricky job for a scrum master to plan, organize and structure a project that lacks a clear goal
+- It will be a tricky job for an Agile scrum master to plan, organize and structure a project that lacks a clear goal

 - Daily scrum meeting requires frequent reviews and substantial resources

 - A successful project relies on the maturity and dedication of all the team members

 - Uncertainty regarding the product, frequent changes, and frequent product delivery remains during the scrum cycle

 - It makes all dysfunction visible

 12) What is a scrum of scrum?Scrum of scrum is used to refer to the meeting after the daily scrum.
 The responsible person from each agile team attends the meeting and discuss their work and answer the questions like